TerryChau/Tbay_MarketPlace/README.md

 # TBay Online MarketPlace

 This repository contains an original web application developed as part of multiple assignments for 'CSCI E-31 Web Application Development using Node.JS'.
 The application is built using the MEAN stack and permits CRUD operation to list and buy items for sale.
-The assignment instructions provided included in `assignment_instruction.md`.
+The assignment instructions are included in `assignment_instruction.md`.

 Functionalities, include: